dazhiUBC/SCUBA2_MF/README.md

 This repository is still under construction.
 We plan to add another detail instruction and a jupyter notebook to demonstrate how our codes work.

 Please feel free to try our codes on other single-dish data of any protocluster field.
-I am curious to see how the SMG distribution of other protocluster field compare with the result in our paper.
-If you have any issue, please contact me at dazzh@space.dtu.dk
+We are curious to see how the SMG distribution of other protocluster field compare with the result in our paper.
+If you have any issue, please contact us at dazzh@space.dtu.dk